India : Safety by CityIndia - safety as a country

 - Currency - The best way for money exchange is in banks, post offices or hotels.
-The international airports also offer good exchange rates and are secure.
+International airports also offer good exchange rates and are secure.
 Bargaining is considered a way of life in India, so you should bargain at markets and in most shops.

-- Airports - There are several major airports which can be used when coming to Kolkatta.
+- Airports - Several major airports can be used when coming to Kolkatta.
 Kempegowda International Airport and Netaji Subhash Chandra Bose International Airport in Kolkatta are some of the busiest airports in India.

 - Travel Insurance - You cannot predict whether the insurance is going to be necessary during your trip or not, so it is better not to go abroad without it.